 - Finally, you have to be able to prove that the above error contributed to your child’s birth injury or that without that mistake, your child would be healthy and uninjured.

-What Kind of Compensation Can a Birth Injury Lawyer Win?
+What to Look for in a Birth Injury Lawyer

-To fight for justice and the compensation that your child deserves, you need to be able to work with the best representation.
-Start by finding a lawyer that specializes, not just in medical malpractice, but birth injuries.
+To fight for justice and the compensation that your child deserves, you need to work with the best representation.
+Start by finding a lawyer that specializes, not just in medical malpractice but birth injuries.

 Some of these lawyers are even more specialized and may cover only cerebral palsy cases, for instance.
 The more expertise your lawyer has, the better your chances of making a successful case.

-Before you make your choice, be sure that the lawyer can answer all your questions and that he or she makes you feel comfortable going forward with your birth injury case.
+Before you make your choice, be sure that the lawyer can answer all your questions and that they make you feel comfortable going forward with your birth injury case.

 - Birth Injuries in Newborns. (n.d.).
 Merck Manuals Consumer Version.